beerjs/lala/Readme.md

 This group is for anyone interested in learning about Javascript - be that Node, React, johnnyfive, or any other awesome Javascript topic.
 We will be hosting many different kinds of talks for all skill levels.

-**Our current meetups are hosted through [HackLafayette](http://www.meetup.com/hacklafayette/), but we are looking for sponsors.
-In addition, if you or your company has an awesome office you want to show off, we would love to host a meet up there!**
+**Our meetups are a part of [HackLafayette](http://www.meetup.com/hacklafayette/), but we are always looking for sponsors.
+If you would like to buy pizza or beer or host a BeerJS in your office, please get in touch!**

+Because of our current hosting situation (at the awesome [Matchbox](http://matchboxstudio.com)), we have to split up the beer and the Javascript.
+As such we meet, talk, and then head to a bar for an "afterparty".

 Lala BeerJS meetings are going to loosely follow the following simple format, but may be multiplied by Math.random().
 - 15 minutes of hanging out, meeting new people, etc